 Bethany Sharp is the Lead Designer for Ask Big Questions and has worked as a Graphic Designer with clients large and small.
 Bethany is a graduate of Boston University and has studied design in four countries.
 She has brought her communications skills and love of typography with her from Texas to Chicago and is jumping into non-profit work with both feet.

 Outside of Ask Big Questions, Bethany is a singer, artist, and lover of languages with a sizeable perfectionist streak.

-Whitney Waara is the Senior Director of Operations, based in our Chicago office.
-She joined Ask Big Questions in 2017, bringing extensive non-profit management experience including many years working in public media and community engagement.
+Whitney Waara joined Ask Big Questions in 2017 as the Senior Director of Operations, bringing extensive non-profit management experience and many years working in public media and community engagement.
 Whitney was a consultant to public radio and television stations for Public Media Company and spent a decade at the Corporation for Public Broadcasting in Washington, D.C., most recently serving as Vice President of Operations.
 She also served as the Executive Director of Land Information Access Association, a Traverse City, Michigan-based nonprofit that works with municipalities and NGOs across Michigan to improve civic engagement and develop community plans that focus on maintaining strong cultural and natural resources to support resilient, sustainable communities.
-Her professional expertise includes strategic planning, grants, project and financial management, operations, and organizational development.
+Her professional expertise includes communications, strategic planning, grants, project and financial management, operations, and organizational development.

 Philanthropic Advisor and Consultant

 Senior Vice President for Student Affairs - Yale University